samuelmurray/rest-mash/README.md

 This starts a service which you can access in a web browser.

 ### Docker
-We provide a docker container for this project - samuelmurray/rest-mash.
+We provide a Docker container for this project called _samuelmurray/rest-mash_.
 Run it with the following command:

 ```
 $ docker run -p 8080:8080 samuelmurray/rest-mash:latest
 ```

 ### Maven
-First, clone the repository.
+To run with Maven, first, clone the repository.

 ```
 $ git clone git@github.com:samuelmurray/rest-mash.git
 $ cd rest-mash
 ```

 To run the code, we use Maven and Spring Boot.
-It can either be run directly:
+It can be run directly:

 ```
 $ mvn spring-boot:run